 Labels of figures and tables

-This is a text of acknowledgements.
-Do not forget people who have assisted you with your work.
+This is a text of acknowledgement.
+Do not forget the people who have assisted you with your work.
 Do not go overboard with your appreciation.
 If your work has been paid for by a grant, mention the grant's name and number here.

 List all authors, but if the number exceeds 6, list only the first 3 authors followed by et al. Please follow the format and punctuation shown in the following examples:

-Books: Initials and last name of authors, title of book, edition number (if after first edition), publisher, city and country of publisher, year of publication, page numbers (only if specifically cited).
+Books: Initials and last name of authors, the title of the book, edition number (if after the first edition), publisher, city and country of publisher, year of publication, page numbers (only if specifically cited).

 A.H.
 Nayfeh, Perturbation Methods, John Wiley, New York, 1973.

-Book Chapters: Initials and last name of authors; title of chapter, title of book, etc.
+Book Chapters: Initials and last name of authors; the title of the chapter, the title of the book, etc.

 American Association of Critical-Care Nurses.
 Moral distress position statement. http://www.aacn.org/WD/Practice /Docs/Moral_Distress.pdf.
 Revised August 2008.
 Accessed December 18, 2011.